vpand/vmpusermanual/PhoneVMP.md

  * [Instagram](https://www.instagram.com/jessevpand/)

 ## FAQ
+### Does PhoneVMP support Windows or Linux?
+In fact, we have finished the development of Windows-PE and Linux-ELF supporting.
+But we think ClangVMP is much better for desktop platform, so we haven't released it to current PhoneVMP version.
+If you do need this kind of feature, please let us know.

 ### What's the price of PhoneVMP license ?
 Could the license be purchased by quarter or month?
 The price of PhoneVMP is **5000$/year/os-arch/license**, os means **Andoid/iOS/macOS**, arch means **x86/x86_64/arm/arm64**.You can visit [vpand.com](https://vpand.com/) to check the latest price policy, all of our products are sold at expressly marked price, and the license term is by year.
 So till now, quarterly or monthly purchasing is not supported.